RedefiningWomeninTech/av-docs/README.md

 ## About

 Events can be shared live or later after editing.
+The kind of set up you will need is dependant on your use.

 ## Use